Jackson County - Pomona Township

 Welcome to Pomona Township

 The township form of government was established in 1636 in Providence, RI and is the oldest existing unit of government in the United States.
 There are 17,000 townships in the United States serving well over 8 million citizens with 1,420 in Illinois and 16 in Jackson County.
 Townships are funded by property taxes collected on properties within the township boundaries.
 Elected officials consist of Township Supervisor/Treasurer, Clerk, Assessor, Highway Commissioner and four trustees-all elected at-large in April following the Presidential Election and serve four-year terms.

 As the township form of government is at the most local level, all residents have direct input in the direction they want the township to progress at the state mandated annual Town Meeting held on the second Tuesday of each April at 6p.m. in all 1,420 townships across Illinois.
 The fiscal year runs April 1-March 31.
 Additionally, the Pomona Township Board meets regularly throughout the year (as posted at the Town Hall) to fulfill their duties and perform the functions of the Township.

 By Illinois law, Townships are charged with three basic functions:

 1.)
 General Assistance for qualifying residents-administered by the Township Supervisor.

 2.)
 The Assessment of real property for the base of local taxation- administered by the Tax Assessor in conjunction with the County Superintendent of Assessor.

 3.)
-Maintenance of all roads and bridges outside federal, state and other jurisdictions-administered by the Highway Commissioner.
+Maintenance of all roads and bridges outside federal, state and other jurisdictions-administered by the Road Commissioner.